Kene-M/Anime-Watchlist-Management-System/README.md

 - How to convert .ui file (from Qt Designer) to .py file:
   - Type - *cd path/to/directory/containing/.uifile*
   - Type - *python -m PyQt6.uic.pyuic filename.ui -o newFilename.py*
+- When running this project, be sure to have the .ui and associated .py files generated and in the same directory.